 Visiting the Library - Can I do research for free?

-No. In order to conduct research at the Peace Palace Library, you will need a Library Card.
-You can either purchase a day card (5,50 Euros) or opt for a one year membership card (50.00 Euros) by clicking on the red button on the right ('Become a Member').
+No. In order to conduct research at the Peace Palace Library, you will need a Library (Membership) Card.
+You can apply for a one year Library Card (50.00 Euros) by clicking on the red button on the right ('Become a Member').

 Visiting the Library - Is the Peace Palace Library accessible for the disabled?